 The UTeach program at Towson University was inspired, in part, by Dr. Grasmick’s role as a board member of the National Math and Science Initiative.
 Through this initiative she learned of the need for highly qualified STEM teachers and how TU students could benefit by participating in such a program.

 To increase student access to rigorous AP courses, Dr. Grasmick brought her close relationship with the College Board from her days as Maryland’s Superintendent of Schools to her role at Towson.
-Today, the university is not only providing additional pre-requisite skills to AP students but also preparing current and future teachers to be more effective AP teachers.
+Today, the university is not only providing additional pre-requisite skills to AP students but also preparing current and future teachers to be more effective AP teachers, and receive certification to teach AP courses.

 The Signature Forums Speaker Series